-The University's financial assets available within one year of the balance sheet date for general expenditure as of June 30, 2021 and 2020 are as follows:
+The University's financial assets available within one year of the balance sheet date for general expenditure as of June 30, 2022 and 2021 are as follows:

-(in thousands) 2021 2020 Total assets at year-end \$ 2,493,574 \$ 2,325,554 Less: non-financial and financial assets not available within one year Restricted cash (13,838) (38,599) Tuition receivable due in more than one year (5,693) (6,532) Contributions receivable with donor restrictions (74,996) (84,531) Loans receivable due in more than one year (8,146) (13,415) Prepaid expenses and other assets (76,108) (78,025) Malpractice insurance trust (12,833) (8,856) Beneficial Interests in trusts (49,596) (42,339) Investments (963,448) (759,488) Land, buildings and equipment, net (961,491) (981,859) Finance lease right-of-use (ROU) asset (14,288) (12,877) Operating lease right-of-use (ROU) asset (77,914) (91,139) Financial assets available at year-end for current use \$ 235,223 \$ 207,894
+(in thousands) 2022 20 2021 Total assets at year-end \$ 2,509,247 \$ 2,493,574 Less: non-financial and financial assets not available within one year Restricted cash (11,435) (13,838) Tuition receivable due in more than one year (4,631) (5,693) Contributions receivable with donor restrictions (86,563) (74,996) Loans receivable due in more than one year (5,058) (8,146) Prepaid expenses and other assets (87,135) (76,108) Malpractice insurance trust (11,136) (12,833) Beneficial Interests in trusts (39,913) (49,596) Investments (929,830) (963,448) Land, buildings and equipment, net (969,728) (961,491) Finance lease right-of-use (ROU) asset (13,158) (14,288) Operating lease right-of-use (ROU) asset (116,641) (77,914) Financial assets available at year-end for current use \$ 234,019 \$ 235,223

-As of June 30, 2021, the University has \$235,223,000 of financial assets that are available within one year of the balance sheet date to meet cash needs for general expenditure.
+As of June 30, 2022, the University has \$234,019,000 of financial assets that are available within one year of the balance sheet date to meet cash needs for general expenditure.
 In addition to these available financial assets, a significant portion of the University's annual expenditures will be funded by current year operating revenues including tuition and fees, room and board, grant and contract income and auxiliary enterprise income.
 The University structures its financial assets to be available as general expenditures, liabilities and other obligations come due.

 The University's endowment funds consist of donor-restricted and board-designated endowment funds.
 Income from donor-restricted endowments is restricted for specific purposes and, therefore, is not available for general expenditure.
-As described in Note 7, for fiscal year 2021 and 2020, the Board of Trustees approved a current distribution to 6.00% of the average fair value of the pooled endowment portfolio for the prior seven fiscal years, except for ANS in which the Board of Trustees approved a distribution to 7.00% and 6.00% of the fair market value of the pooled endowment assets for the prior seven fiscal years.
-Under the approved spending rules, the University received an allocation of \$38,180,000 and \$37,165,000 in fiscal years 2021 and 2020, respectively.
+As described in Note 7, for fiscal year 2022 and 2021, the Board of Trustees approved a current distribution of 4.75% and of 6.00%, respectively, of the average fair value of the pooled endowment portfolio for the prior seven fiscal years, except for ANS, for which the Board of Trustees approved a distribution of 7.00% of the fair market value of the pooled endowment assets for the prior seven fiscal years.
+Under the approved spending rules, the University received an allocation of \$42,952,000 and \$38,180,000 in fiscal years 2022 and 2021, respectively.
 The endowment portfolio structures cash to be available for the endowment spend and to fulfill capital calls for alternative investments.

-To help manage unanticipated liquidity needs, the University has committed lines of credit in the amount of \$150 million, which it could draw upon.
-Additionally, the University has a board-designated endowment of \$313,699,000 as of June 30, 2021.
+To help manage unanticipated liquidity needs, the University has committed lines of credit in the amount of \$150.0 million, which it could draw upon.
+Additionally, the University has a board-designated endowment of \$304,755,000 as of June 30, 2022.
 Although the University does not intend to spend from its board-designated endowment funds other than amounts appropriated for general expenditure as part of its annual budget approval and appropriation process, amounts from its board-designated endowment could be made available if necessary.
 However, the board-designated endowment funds contain investments with lock-up provisions that reduce the total investments that could be made available.